ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/guarantee_decorator/readme.md

 Here are some elements I expect to be able to provide, if needed:

-a) A complete regression test suite.
+- [ ] A complete regression test suite.

-b) Meaningful exceptions and exception-handling coverage.
+- [ ] Meaningful exceptions and exception-handling coverage.

-c) Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
+- [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.

 ## Getting Started